thelia/thelia.github.io/documentation/plugins/actions.md

 As in Thelia 1 you can make action for creating a new account, add a product in you cart and many more.

-Many Action are native and, of course, you can create your own using plugins.
+Many Action are native and, of course, you can create your own using modules.
 But the new part in Thelia 2 is that you can override all native actions and replace it with your own actions.

 Actions use eventListener process and are declared in conf files.
 They are executed at the start of the TheliaHTTPKernel::handle method.
 An internal listener catch kernel.request event and dispatch a new one if the action parameter is presents in the request.
 This new event name start with